clingoram/cs50-sql-final-project/哈佛格式 Design Document.md

 * `account` is a `unique` `varchar` to represent the member account of the database.
 * `email` which is a `unique` `varchar` to get more information.
 * `birth` is type of `varchar`,which mean the member's birthday,to know their ages.
-* `height` is type of `varchar`,whichis to get more suitable exercise plan for the member,need height,weight and age to accurate of calories and exercise volume.
+* `height` is type of `varchar`,which is to get more suitable exercise plan for the member,need height,weight and age to accurate of calories and exercise volume.
-* `weight` is type of `varchar`,whichis to get more suitable exercise plan for the member,need height,weight and age to accurate of calories and exercise volume.
+* `weight` is type of `varchar`,which is to get more suitable exercise plan for the member,need height,weight and age to accurate of calories and exercise volume.
 #### Milestones:
 the `Milestones` table includes:
 * `id` which is a `Primary Key`,`unique` number assigned to each row of data.
 * `milestones_name` is type of `varchar`,which is a column defined as enum,values such as "exercise 3 times a week","exercise 5 times a week".
+* `frequency` is type of `int`,to get the exercise times.
 #### Members_milestones:
 the `Member_milestones` table includes:
 * `id` which is a `Primary Key`,`unique` number assigned to each row of data.